grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

    * Names of variables and type variables are identifiers beginning with lowercase letters or underscore.
      Other types of identifiers begin with uppercase letters.
    * An identifier must not be used as the name of a type constructor and a type class in the same scope.
 3. Concrete naming example
-   * Int may simultaneously be the name of a module, type class, and constructor within a single scope.
+   * Int may simultaneously be the name of a module, type class, and data constructor within a single scope.

 ## Part 2: Lexical Structure
 ### Notational conventions